You’ve decided on a new location for your grandfather clock. Now it is time to set it up.

 - Pull the weights up if your clock has chains or use a winding crank to bring the weights up if equipped with cables.
 For a properly striking and chiming grandfather clock the weights will more or less descend at the same time.
 Check through the side vents that the cables are not tangled.
 A tangled cable will stop the clock.

 - For cables: not only check to make sure that the weight is hooked but the cable is also in the cable pulley.

-Consult your owners manual for setting special features not covered above.
+Consult your owner’s manual for setting special features not covered above.

 3 thoughts on “Setting up your modern tall-case (grandfather) clock”